National and Global Outreach

 The Netter Center director chairs the Anchor Institutions Task Force (AITF), a growing network of over 700 leaders promoting the engagement of anchor institutions—including colleges, universities, hospitals, community foundations, libraries, arts institutions, and other anchors—in community and economic development.
 The AITF is designed to develop and disseminate knowledge and function as an advocacy and movement building organization to create and advance democratic, mutually beneficial anchor institution-community partnerships.

-The Netter Center Director is Chair of the International Consortium for Higher Education, Civic Responsibility, and Democracy (IC), which works with the Council of Europe and seeks to explain and advance the contributions of higher education to democracy on community college, college and university campuses, their local communities and the wider society.
+The Netter Center Director is Chair of the International Consortium for Higher Education, Civic Responsibility, and Democracy (IC), which, since 1999, has worked with the Council of Europe (CoE) and seeks to explain and advance the contributions of higher education to democracy on community college, college and university campuses, their local communities and the wider society.
 It is comprised of the United States, Australia, the United Kingdom, Ireland, and South Africa.
-The U.S. is represented by a Steering Committee from the American Council on Education, Association of American Colleges and Universities, American Association of State Colleges and Universities, NASPA, Campus Compact, and the Democracy Commitment.
+The U.S. is represented by a Steering Committee from the American Association of State Colleges and Universities, American Council on Education, Association of American Colleges and Universities, Campus Compact, Democracy Commitment, NASPA-Student Affaris Professionals in Higher Education, and the Anchor Institutions Task Force.
+The Organization of American States joined the cooperation between the IC and CoE in April 2018.